aradi/errorfx/README.rst

   cmake ..
   make

-The executables cann be found in the `./app` folder after the build.
+The executables built from the examples can be found in the `./examples` folder in the build directory.

 You need the `Fypp preprocessor <https://github.com/aradi/fypp>`_ to build the Fypp-based example.
 If you want to build the project without the Fypp-based